Bingley Music Live: History

 Bingley Music Live evolved from a previous event at the same venue called Music At Myrtle.
 Music at Myrtle was first held in 1991, had free admission, and featured headline performances by tribute acts and bands from the 1960s and 1970s, such as The Searchers, Alvin Stardust, local band Smokie, Suzi Quatro, Showaddywaddy, Hot Chocolate, Edwin Starr and Boney M.

 In 1998, it became a two-day event with the addition of The Pulse Party in The Park (external link).
 Programming for the Party in the Park was by local radio station, Pulse FM and featured contemporary pop acts, such as Rachel Stevens, McFly, Liberty X, Busted and Gareth Gates.
 In this format, it continued successfully for eight years.

 In February 2007, it was announced that the event was to be cancelled because of escalating costs, shrinking audiences and a decline in support from the music industry for this type of event.

 Bradford Council took on the sole responsibility for organising the event giving it a new identity as Bingley Music Live in September that year.

 In 2009 the format was a free family night followed by a ticketed Saturday and Sunday lineup.
+The 2019 event was cancelled, in part due to the cost of running the event, which was running at a loss of £300,000 for 2018.
+It has not been held since 2018, but it was discussed again in 2026 in the hopes that the event could be revived.